NiloCK/vue-skuilder/readme.md

  - `npm run serve` or `yarn serve`

 Does an in-memory build of the project and hosts with the webpack dev server.
-Hot reloading and source maps included for debugging.
+Hot reloading and source maps included for in-browser debugging.

 ## Debugging

-The project can be debugged inside of VSCode using the existing settings from the `./vscode` folder.
+The project can be debugged inside of VSCode using the existing settings from `./vscode/launch.json`.
 After starting a development server with `yarn serve` / `npm run serve`, hitting F5 will launch VSCode's debugger and attach to the process.
-(Note: debugging is slightly buggy for the time being.
-See #2.)
+Launch configurations for Firefox and Chrome are present.
+They need the VSCode [debugger for firefox](https://marketplace.visualstudio.com/items?itemName=hbenl.vscode-firefox-debug) and [debugger for chrome](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome) exensions, respectively.

+As of now, only the firefox debugger is functioning reliably (see #2).

-Debugging / virtual DOM exploration is also available in the browser via [vue-devtools](https://github.com/vuejs/vue-devtools).
+Component state / props / virtual DOM exploration is also available in the browser via [vue-devtools](https://github.com/vuejs/vue-devtools).

  - [Firefox Addon](https://addons.mozilla.org/en-US/firefox/addon/vue-js-devtools/)
  - [Chrome Extension](https://chrome.google.com/webstore/detail/vuejs-devtools/nhdogjmejiglipccpnnnanhbledajbpd)